PranavPatel292/quickDraw/README.md

 This code will only work on thr Python with 64-bit installer

-Go go this [website](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap;tab=objects?pli=1&prefix=), download the dataset(s) you want to use.
+Go to this [website](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/numpy_bitmap;tab=objects?pli=1&prefix=), download the dataset(s) you want to use.
 Here there are lots of datasets avialable for each Doodle.
 One can get a complete infomation on Quick Draw [page](https://quickdraw.withgoogle.com/) or via the Github [page](https://github.com/googlecreativelab/quickdraw-dataset).
 I am using the Line, the Airplane, the Cake and the Computer dataset.

 After this pull the file Google_Doodle_Two_layer.py from this repo, and change the path of the dataset and the input_image!
 (Explicitly mentationed in the code as well)